What is 16 Days of Activism?

 - Stand up to perpetrators of these offences to change their behaviour.

-- Enhance and increase partnerships between government, the private sector, civil society, faith-based organisations, and the media in an effort to spread the message.
+- Enhance and increase partnerships between government, the private sector, civil society, faith-based organisations, and the media to spread the message.

 - Raise funds for NGOs that provide invaluable support to the victims and survivors of violence.